I am infected with scour.com redirect virus. My McAfee is not finding and addressing it. How do I get rid of the scour.com redirect virus?

 We all know you're trying to cash in off unsuspecting users, but what we don't know is ARE YOU THE ONE BEHIND THE VIRUS?
 Propabably, because if you're not part of the solution you're part of the problem.

-Edited for language - Forum rules and guidelines
+Edited for language - Mozilla Support rules and guidelines

 由 Shawn 於 修改